-Cross sections of each of the drainage structures (culverts and bridges) should be included in the Appendix C (Hydraulic Analysis Supporting Documents).
+Cross sections of each of the drainage structures (culverts and bridges) should be included in Appendix C (Hydraulic Analysis Supporting Documents).
 This information should include the structure's location, station, dimensions, material, and elevations of the invert, low chord, and overtopping weir (road low point elevation).
-See the example in the DFHAD Prototype.